The Approach:

 It is not everyone becoming wealthy.

-but someone who has enough to live, grow, contribute, and hope.
+It is someone who has enough—enough to live, grow, contribute, and hope.

 Flourishing is not an abstract virtue.